 However, in the CRA's experience, having a complete, detailed, written agreement with any intermediary, and implementing the terms of that agreement, is an excellent way to show the extent of the charity's direction and control over its resources.

-A.10 The contact information for all registered charities and many other qualified donees can be found by using the Charities Listings on the CRA Web site.
+A.10 The contact information for all registered charities and many other qualified donees can be found by using the List of charities and other qualified donees on the CRA website.
 Also, you may want to contact one of the umbrella organizations that work to support the charitable sector, and that communicate regularly with charities across Canada.
 These organizations may be willing to help you to communicate that your charity has property that needs to be transferred to a qualified donee.

 Qualified donees are organizations that can issue official donation receipts for gifts that individuals and corporations make to them, as listed in subsections 110.1(1)(a) and 118.1(1) of the Income Tax Act.

 The Canadian Committee for the Tel Aviv Foundation v.
 Canada (2002 FCA 72) 2002-03-01; Canadian Magen David Adom for Israel v.
 Canada (Minister of National Revenue) (2002 FCA 323) 2002-09-13; Bayit Lepletot v.
 Canada (Minister of National Revenue) (2006 FCA 128) 2006-03-28